zamandalee/AlgorithmsNotes/BackendNotes/RubyConcepts.md

   - ```capybara```: testing framework

 ## Callbacks
-- Callback: method called at certain moment of object's life cycle
+- **Callback**: method called at certain moment of object's life cycle
 - Relational callbacks
   - ```dependent: :destroy```: on has_many, user's posts should be destroyed if the user is destroyed (else posts are widowed)
 - Registered callbacks